Japan jets into regional plane market, eyes more Boeing business

-TOKYO (Reuters) - The venture building the Mitsubishi Regional Jet (MRJ), Japan’s first commercial aircraft in half a century, predicts the market for 70-90-seat jets could be as many as 5,000 over the next two decades - almost double the forecasts of the two big specialist regional jetmakers, Brazil’s Embraer (EMBR3.SA) and Canada’s Bombardier (BBDb.TO).
+TOKYO, March 13 (Reuters) - The venture building the Mitsubishi Regional Jet (MRJ), Japan’s first commercial aircraft in half a century, predicts the market for 70-90-seat jets could be as many as 5,000 over the next two decades - almost double the forecasts of the two big specialist regional jetmakers, Brazil’s Embraer and Canada’s Bombardier.

 “We’d like to capture about half the 5,000 aircraft market,” Teruaki Kawai, CEO of Mitsubishi Aircraft Corp, told Reuters.